Arrive Tokyo, Japan

 Experience Tokyo’s Samurai Museum, learning about the customs of this elite-warrior class and participating in a sword demonstration.

 Indulge in a Sake Tasting, sampling some of Japan’s finest sake and learning about its cultural importance.

 Return to your hotel for an evening at leisure.

 Hakone | Traditional Ryokan

 Travel to Hakone, among Japan’s most popular hot-spring destinations, and view the forested slopes of Hakone National Park, an area encompassing coastlines, mountains, lakes and more than 1,000 volcanic islands.
 Board an aerial tram rising above the wooded slopes for inspiring views of Mount Fuji.
-Enjoy a lunch of Japan’s famed Kobe beef, before strolling the grassy hillsides of Hakone’s Open Air Museum.
+Savor a lunch of Japan’s famed Kobe beef before strolling the grassy hillsides of Hakone’s Open Air Museum.
 Admire the impressive contemporary sculptures and artwork on display, including masterpieces by Henry Moore and Rodin.
 The museum also features one of the world’s finest Picasso exhibits, presenting visitors with some 300 works by the cubist master.
-Tonight, enjoy unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn), which is also your authentic accommodation for the night.
+Tonight, experience unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn), which is also your authentic accommodation for the night.

 Osaka | Dotonbori District Delicacies